SeentheDigital/forty-resume/index.md

 show_tile: false
 ---

-This is a repository for my projects and documenting some of my hobbies.
-Please look forward for more updates and entries through this site and github.
+This is for my blog entries update that i rarely use and is mostly for testing connections between the pages in my site.